ramanathanlab/genslm/README.md

 # Gene Transformer

-Transformer language models for the generation of synthetic sequences
+Transformer language models for the generation of synthetic sequences.

 ## Important Note
 If you intend to use the Reformer model, please uninstall the version of hugging